 Duty of care

 Duty of care is a legal term which means that reasonable measures are put in place to protect your employees physiological and psychological wellbeing.
 A hotly debated topic at the moment is how employers are remotely monitoring the duty of care whilst offices are deemed too risky to open and more people are working from home.
-The guidance from HSE has recently been updated to take home working into account during the pandemic stating that:
+The guidance from HSE has recently been updated to take home working into account, stating that:

 Who does the DSE duty of care apply to?